Firefds/FirefdsKit/README.md

 - Disable secure flag

 ## Attention
-This version was tested by the community and not by me, as I don't have an Android 12 Samsung device.
 **THERE COULD BE BUGS/CRASHES/BOOTLOOPS**, but it's pretty stable.
 Please upload any xposed logs when you encounter any issue.
 I can't help you without the logs!
 Confirmed working on: